akyriako/typesense-operator/README.md

 > [!IMPORTANT]
 > * Any Typesense server configuration variable that is defined in Spec is overriding any additional reference of
 >   the same variable in `additionalServerConfiguration`.
-You can find an example of providing an additional `ConfigMap`
+You can find an example of providing an additional `NodesListConfigMap`
 >   in: **config/samples/ts_v1alpha1_typesensecluster_kind.yaml**
-> * Add additional Typesense server configuration variables in `ConfigMap` as described in:
+> * Add additional Typesense server configuration variables in `NodesListConfigMap` as described in:
 >   https://typesense.org/docs/27.1/api/server-configuration.html#using-environment-variables

 **StorageSpec** (optional)